BlinkID/blinkid-android/README.md

 You can also tweak MyKad recognition parameters with methods of [MyKadRecognizerSettings](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/malaysia/MyKadRecognizerSettings.html).

 ##### `setShowFullDocument(boolean)`
 Set this to `true` if you use [MetadataListener](https://blinkid.github.io/blinkid-android/com/microblink/metadata/MetadataListener.html) and you want to obtain image containing scanned document.
 The document image's orientation will be corrected.
-The reported ImageType will be [DEWARPED](https://blinkid.github.io/blinkid-android/com/microblink/image/ImageType.html#DEWARPED) and image name will be `"MyKad"`.
+The reported ImageType will be [`DEWARPED`](https://blinkid.github.io/blinkid-android/com/microblink/image/ImageType.html#DEWARPED) and image name will be equal to [`MyKadRecognizerSettings.FULL_DOCUMENT_IMAGE`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/malaysia/MyKadRecognizerSettings.html#FULL_DOCUMENT_IMAGE).
 You will also need to enable [obtaining of dewarped images](https://blinkid.github.io/blinkid-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html#setDewarpedImageEnabled-boolean-) in [MetadataSettings](https://blinkid.github.io/blinkid-android/com/microblink/metadata/MetadataSettings.html).
+By default, this is turned off.

+##### `setShowFaceImage(boolean)`
+Sets whether face image from ID card should be sent to [MetadataListener](https://blinkid.github.io/blinkid-android/com/microblink/metadata/MetadataListener.html).
+If enabled, image will be of type [`DEWARPED`](https://blinkid.github.io/blinkid-android/com/microblink/image/ImageType.html#DEWARPED), and the name of the image will be equal to [`MyKadRecognizerSettings.FACE_IMAGE_NAME`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/malaysia/MyKadRecognizerSettings.html#FACE_IMAGE_NAME), so make sure you are subscribed to receiving of [`DEWARPED`](https://blinkid.github.io/blinkid-android/com/microblink/image/ImageType.html#DEWARPED) images with [setDewarpedImageEnabled(true)](https://blinkid.github.io/blinkid-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html#setDewarpedImageEnabled-boolean-).
 By default, this is turned off.

 ### Obtaining results from MyKad recognizer